ryandotclair/practical-ai/bottom.md

 You'll see the "default" deployment that comes out of the box when you create a new app.
 The benefit of this is having a quick smoke test on whether the infra is up and running or not (read: networking issues).
 Nifty!

-Next, let's build the app into a jar file.
+Next, let's build the app into a jar file (takes about 1min for the first build).

 ```bash
 ./mvnw clean package -Pproduction